top of page

 The verb 'convolute' has its origins in Latin, specifically from the word 'convolutus,' which is the past participle of 'convolvere.'
 'Con' in Latin means 'together,' and 'volvere' means 'to roll' or 'to turn.'
 Therefore, the etymology of 'convolute' essentially conveys the idea of rolling or twisting things together.
 Over time, it evolved to describe the act of making something complex, intricate, or overly complicated by adding unnecessary details, layers, or twists.
 When we explore the etymology of 'convolute,' we uncover its essence as a term that implies the winding and entwining of elements, resulting in a confusing or convoluted state.
 This word reflects the concept of unnecessary complexity and intricacy, emphasizing the twisting or rolling together of ideas or elements to the point of confusion.

-Quiz: Find the meaning of the verb convolute:
+Find the correct meaning of the verb convolute:

 Try Again!